Software Requirements Specification – Why does your startup need it? How to make it right?

 Overall it’s the document that contains detailed information on how the product will look like from a user’s perspective, its general structure, and features prioritized.

 This kind of specification anyone with an understanding of the idea can do.
-There are no deep technical details but it overall gives the tech team the opportunity to prepare the estimation, get the full picture.
+There are no deep technical details but it allows the tech team to prepare the estimation, get the full picture.

 Technical Specifications